Lawyers and the law have often been

 documentaries and training videos.
 The Law Library does not collect feature films.

-To find videos in MARIAN,
+To find videos in the Law Library catalog,

 do a keywords search and use the "Material Type" pull-down menu to select

-"video record."
+"Audio & Video."
 For example, you can search for keyword=evidence and

 material type=video record.